kenlog/Oxygen/README.md

 - Replace the KB logo with your own logo
 For more information have a look in the config.php

-Syntax highlight code by Prism
+Syntax highlight code Markdown
 ------------
 151 languages currently supported by Prism, with their corresponding alias, to use in place of php
-- Here's a quick example of Markdown in Prism action:
+- Here's a quick example of Prism in action:
 ```diff
 -```
 +```php